 Clubs & Activities

-Delta Center has both Girl Scout and Boy Scout troops.
-Please stop in the front lobby for more information.
+Delta Center has a Girl Scout troop.
+Please stop in the frontfor more information.
 You can find information sheets in the rack in the front lobby.

 What is Destination Imagination?

 Our Destination ImagiNation (DI) teams have won many State Championships throughout the years.
 The students have had great fun and formed great friendships during their times with their teams.
 For more information about the DI teams please contact Mary Carlson, 6th Grade Teacher.
 Her contact information is: Phone 517-925-5740 or email firstname.lastname@example.org